HL7/fhir-shorthand/input/pagecontent/reference.md

 | D | D | Draft element |
 {: .grid }

 FHIR also defines I and NE flags, representing elements affected by constraints, and elements that cannot have extensions, respectively.
 These flags are not directly supported in flag syntax, since the I flag is determined by the presence of [invariants](#obeys-rules), and NE flags apply only to infrastructural elements in base resources.
-If needed, these flags can be set using [caret syntax](#structuredefinition-escape-paths).

-The following syntaxes can be used to assigning flags:
+The following syntaxes can be used to assign flags:

 ```
 * <element> {flag}